What is the Nativity?

 So, what exactly is a nativity play?
 Nativity plays for school are the retelling of the birth of Jesus, with key characters, and even animals, performed by the school children.
 They are commonly performed at schools in the UK and are a central celebration of Christmas in the Christian faith.
 The term ‘nativity’ derives from the Latin word ‘natal’ meaning ‘birth’ and the practice of performing the nativity play can be dated back as far as 1223!
 Often you will find nativity scenes pop up around the country from life-size displays to ornamental figures for the home, which is a sure sign that Christmas is just around the corner.

-At the School Musicals Company, we understand it is a requirement for primary schools to teach children about the main events and festivities of the major world religions.
+At The School Musicals Company, we understand it is a requirement for primary schools to teach children about the main events and festivities of the major world religions.
 Putting on a nativity play can be both a rewarding and enjoyable experience for young children as well as a fantastic opportunity for schools to incorporate cultural teachings.

 What Are the Main Parts of a Nativity Play?